Skip to main navigation Skip to main content Skip to page footer

 The continuous expansion of the proportion of low-emission vehicles is an integral part of our sustainability goals.
 In this way, we are not only making an important contribution to climate protection, but also shaping a sustainable and resource-saving fleet operation.

-Since July 2025, we have been able to cover around 65-70% of our annual electricity requirements directly from solar energy, i.e. around 900,000 kWh of electricity.
-This saves us around 19 tons of CO₂, which not only significantly reduces our ecological footprint, but also makes us less dependent on conventional energy sources and fluctuating energy prices.
+We commissioned the first part of our PV system in July, which will enable us to generate 300,000 kWh of electricity.
+With the next expansion stage, we will be able to generate around 900,000 kWh annually, which is approximately 65-70%.
+This not only significantly reduces our ecological footprint, but also makes us less dependent on conventional energy sources and fluctuating energy prices.
 Our energy supply is therefore not only sustainable, but also crisis-proof.

-In addition to photovoltaics, we rely on natural CO₂ compensation: for every order item delivered, we plant a climate-adapted tree or bush in the region - in the Franconian Forest and the Fichtelgebirge.
+In addition to photovoltaics, we rely on natural CO₂ compensation: for every order item delivered, we plant a climate-adapted tree or bush in the region – in the Frankenwald and the Fichtelgebirge.

-These trees offset around 47.1 tons of CO₂ every year - which is already equivalent to over 8% of our current electricity consumption.
-After five years, this will create a living climate protection forest with 15,000 trees, which can offset up to 40% of our current electricity requirements in the long term.
-In combination with our photovoltaic system, this will bring us significantly closer to our goal of almost CO₂-neutral production.
+These trees offset around 47.1 tons of CO₂ annually – which already corresponds to over 8% of our current electricity consumption.
+After five years, this creates a living climate protection forest, where we also pay attention to biodiversity and thus not only compensate for 40% of our current electricity needs, but also create and preserve habitats for insects and forest animals.
+In combination with our photovoltaic system, this brings us significantly closer to our goal of virtually CO₂-neutral production.

 Responsible use of our operating areas is a central component of our commitment to climate and environmental protection.
 The degree of surface sealing at our site is currently around 68% - a comparatively low figure for an industrial company.
 When expanding and building new facilities, we consistently ensure that we use as little land as possible.
 Wherever possible, we create new green spaces to compensate for sealed areas and plant trees.
 We also pay attention to permeable soils on our company premises through which rainwater can run off, thereby reducing the burden on drainage systems and promoting groundwater recharge .